 We always want to provide the best for our kids, but somehow, the pressure is even greater when our kids have special needs.
 Of course, there are direct costs, such as the need for medical equipment to make their lives easier, but we also want to provide them with happy memories to at least partly make up for the tough times they experience at a very young age.

-For this list, we’ll cover all the names of organizations providing medical and therapy help we can find, but do ask medical staff about local non-profits, and feel free to share the names of any organizations that have been of help to your family.
+For this list, we’ll cover all the names of organizations providing medical aid, therapy help or even scholarships for college students – we can find, but do ask medical staff about local non-profits, and feel free to share the names of any organizations that have been of help to your family.

 - Alex’s Lemonade Stand: Alex’s funds pediatric cancer research, but it also helps out families who need to travel to get treatment.